 Supervision and support are provided throughout the course by the personal tutor, course leader, module leaders and dissertation supervisor.

 A range of assessment methods are used throughout the course.
 These include formative assessment, written essay, written report, proposal, oral and poster presentation, written project and an article for publication.

 The course enhances your career progression by developing your ability to undertake clinically relevant research and will prepare you for either a clinical research career or a PhD.

-Applicants should have a relevant degree at 2.2 level or above.
-International applicants will be required to have IELTS level 7 or above.
+You should have a relevant degree at 2.2 level or above.
+International applicants are required to have IELTS level 7 or above.
 Applicants with non-standard entry requirements are considered on an individual basis.

 For additional information please see the entry requirements in our admissions section

 International applicants can find out what qualifications they need by visiting Your Country